Minibus Hire Policy

 MiDAS is the UK national standard for the assessment and training of minibus drivers.
 For more details, please see the Community Transport Association web site.

-A driver who has been accepted by Milton Scout Group will (subject both to having D1 driving entitlement and to what follows) be eligible to drive the Milton Scout Group Minibus.
+A driver who has been accepted by Milton Scout Group will be eligible to drive the Milton Scout Group Minibus.
 Because of the varying levels of equipment on different minibuses, and particularly because some minibuses are significantly longer and wider than others, a vehicle familiarisation may be required before a driver can drive the vehicle other than the one in which the MiDAS on-road assessment was carried out (if applicable).

 Very often, a vehicle familiarisation will include a short on-road session and require the successful completion of a reversing manoeuvre.
 If either of the on-road components of the vehicle familiarisation, or the reversing manoeuvre, is not completed satisfactorily, the driver will not be allowed to drive the minibus.
 Vehicle familiarisation should always be pre-booked.